 Told in Reid’s sharp and evocative style, Foe examines the nature of domestic relationships, self-determination, and what it means to be (or not to be) a person.
 An eerily entrancing page-turner, it churns with unease and suspense from the first words to its shocking finale.

-My First Reaction: I don’t even know what to think about this really.
+My Fucking Thoughts: I don’t even know what to think about this really.
 It’s typically not the kind of book I would pick up because it lacks dead bodies, but there is something about that (gorgeous!) cover and the vague description that has completely piqued my interest.
 I’ll tell you what though, Henrietta can take care of her damn self and doesn’t need “familiar company” because the man left the house.

 …And that is what we call judging a book by its cover!

 H.T.F.T.
 Tagline: Fat friend, skinny friend.

 Back of the Book: Frances Metcalfe is struggling to stay afloat.